A

 wrote the original manuscript c.1800, translating its core from French but also

-entirely different from the Key of Solomon as translated and publishjed by
+is entirely different from the Key of Solomon as translated and published by

 McGregor Mathers.
-The occult bookseller John Denely (Mr. D. in Bulwer Lytton’s
+The occult bookseller John Denly (Mr. D. in Bulwer Lytton’s

 Introduction to Zanoni) sold Sibley’s manuscript for an extraordinary sum to